polyfy/polylith/readme.md

 ```

 Here we added the `-main` function that later will be called from the command line.
-The `(:gen-class)` statement tells the compiler to generate a callable Java class for us.
+The `(:gen-class)` statement tells the compiler to generate a callable Java class for us
+when the code is compiled.

 The next thing we want to do is to build an artifact that will turn the code into something useful, a command line tool.
 To do that, we need to start by creating an environment.